FREQUENTLY ASKED QUESTIONS

 To keep your Guild fresh and free of grime, we recommend a microfiber guitar polishing cloth (such as the one available at our webstore) along with any polish or cleaner specifically made for lacquer finishes.
 While almost any polish made specifically for guitar will be safe to use on your Guild, it really comes down to the type of finish that is on the guitar.
 Durable finishes like polyurethane will withstand almost any polish you can find, but more delicate finishes like varnish or nitro may react adversely to more abrasive products.
 When shopping for a polish, just be sure that it is approved for the type of finish on your guitar – if you are not sure about the type of finish on your guitar, we suggest seeking the opinion of an experienced guitar technician or guitar shop employee who can help you find the best product.
 It is a good idea to avoid any polishes or cleaners that are not made specifically for guitar such as metal polish, furniture polish, or automotive products, as they can contain abrasives or chemicals that can harm the delicate and thin finish on the guitar.
 Any raw wood such as the fingerboard and/or bridge should be treated with a mild, natural oil such as lemon oil or boiled linseed oil.
 Regular, light treatment such as during a restring is all that is needed to keep these un-finished wood parts healthy.

 Can I send my guitar to the factory for repair?

-Because our resources and manpower are focused on getting production ramped up at our new factory, we are not offering repairs directly from our shop right now.
-Eventually, as the factory is fully operational, we’ll be adding services such as repairs to our Service Department – we hope this will be available in the latter part of 2017.
-Until then, we are directing customers in need of service or repair to our network of Authorized Service Centers.
+Because our resources and manpower are focused on getting production ramped up at our new factory, we are not offering repairs on vintage Guilds at the moment.
+We do intend to provide this service in the coming years.
+Until then, we are directing customers in need of service and repair to network of Authorized Service Centers.
 Please contact us so we can find a Service Center in your area!

 Does Guild have Authorized Service Centers?